Jenna Larson, Admissions Specialist

 COML 518: Online Course Design & Teaching - 3 credits

 With a focus on the college classroom and corporate and organizational training setting, this course develops skills for online course design.
 Topics explored include instructional techniques, syllabus creation, assessment, grading, presence and engagement matters, strategies for building inclusive classroom culture and climate, and navigating student performance and engagement issues.
 The course will consider how real-time or simultaneous and non-simultaneous teaching modes may be incorporated and combined into effective online instructional design strategies.

 You will complete an approximately 240-hour internship under the supervision of a communication professor at a local college or university for one semester or quarter.
 The internship includes the development of a portfolio and evaluations from internship supervisors.
 With guidance from COML faculty you will work to arrange your internship.

-COML 522: Renaissance Rhetoric and Contemporary Leadership - 3 credits
+COML 522: Renaissance Rhetoric - 3 credits

 COML 530: Women, Communication and Leadership - 3 credits

 This course will look at gender differences in leadership styles and efficacy as well as specific communication issues women face in attaining and retaining leadership positions.
 Through readings, discussions, videos, and projects that critically examine images and gender stereotypes of women leaders, the course is designed to give you practical skills you can use to become better communicators and leaders.